How to plan a low-cost funeral on a budget in Australia

 Bank funeral exception.
 Most major Australian banks will pay the funeral director's itemised invoice directly from the deceased's frozen bank account, even before probate is granted.
 You do not need to wait for the estate to settle.
 See our guide on frozen bank accounts and paying for the funeral before probate.

 Centrelink bereavement payment.
 Surviving partners on a pension may receive up to 14 weeks of pension as a lump sum.
-See our Centrelink bereavement payments guide.
+See Services Australia - bereavement payments and our Centrelink bereavement payments guide.

 ATO compassionate release of super.
 You can apply to the ATO to release superannuation on compassionate grounds to pay for a funeral.
 The application must be lodged before paying the invoice.
 See our super early release guide.